I sat with a client this week and had a thoughtful discussion on noticing our own personal growth progress.

-I notice my growth the most in the way I think and feel.
+I notice my personal growth progress most in my thinking and feeling.

 I trust my heart now as much as my head.

-There are still too many days when I under-value myself and settle for Plan B, or let things slide.
+There are still too many days when I undervalue myself, settle for Plan B, or let things slide.

-However, I’ve just realized that personal growth also comes from taking risks and stretching myself.
+However, I’ve just realized that personal growth progress comes from taking risks and stretching myself.

 I see that I now speak up for myself and value myself more prominently than I did a decade ago.